 Personages of rank should be treated with respect, though this does not mean you should make a great show of grovelling to them!
 For example, if your Baroness is talking to someone, don't interrupt, but wait to be noticed.
 This is obviously a common courtesy to people of any rank.
-If the Queen or King is walking past, make a small reverence (bow or courtesy) as She/He walks by.
+If the Queen or King is walking past, make a small reverence (bow or courtesy) as She/He/They walks by.

 How to bow or curtsey: sweep one foot round about 30cm behind the other in a neat circular movement, bend your back leg at the knee, and incline your head and shoulders slightly forward.
 A lord may place one hand in front of his waist and the other out to the side; a lady may place both hands slightly out to her sides, just holding out her skirts, or palm out if her skirts are too narrow to hold out conveniently.
 This method has the advantage of being neat and graceful, without sticking your behind out in the air (which is what happens if you just bend at the waist!).
-Don't sink to the floor or down on one knee - reserve this kind of reverence for when you are called into court before all the populace.
+If you are non binary, chose the small reverence most comfortable for you.
+Everyone - don't sink to the floor or down on one knee - reserve this kind of reverence for when you are called into court before all the populace.